CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 The client uses this ID to request the number of controllers on the server.
 The request contains no data.

-### Response [Size: 4]
+### Response [Protocol 0-5 Size: 4] [Protocol 6+ Size: 4 + (4 * number of controllers)]

 The server responds to this request with the number of controllers in the device list.
-The response contains a single `unsigned int`, size 4, holding this value.
+For protocol versions below 6, the response contains a single `unsigned int`, size 4, holding this value.

+For protocol versions 6 and above, the response contains a single `unsigned int`, size 4, holding this value followed by a list of `unsigned int`s, each size 4, representing the unique IDs of each controller in the device list.
+See the [Device IDs](#device-ids) section for more information.

 ## NET_PACKET_ID_REQUEST_CONTROLLER_DATA

 ### Request [Protocol 0 Size: 0] [Protocol 1+ Size: 4]

 The client uses this ID to request the controller data for a given controller.
 For protocol 0, this request contains no data.
 For protocol 1 or higher, this request contains a single `unsigned int`, size 4, holding the highest protocol version supported by both the client and the server.
-The `pkt_dev_idx` of this request's header indicates which controller you are requesting data for.
-Upon connecting, the client should request controller data from 0 to [controller count], where [controller count] is the value from NET_PACKET_ID_REQUEST_CONTROLLER_COUNT.
+The `pkt_dev_id` of this request's header indicates which controller you are requesting data for.
+See the [Device IDs](#device-ids) section for more information.

 NOTE: Before sending this request, the client should request the protocol version from the server and determine the value to send, if any.
 If the server is using protocol version 0, even if the SDK implementation supports higher, send this packet with no data.